-At first sight, all platforms have same features and functionalities.
-The basic principle – you sell online, they buy from you – is basic for e-commerce in general, no matter which platform you have chosen.
+At first sight, all platforms have the same features and functionalities.
+The basic principle – you make money online, they buy from you – is basic for e-commerce in general, no matter which platform you have chosen.
 So how can you be sure you do the right choice?
 What are the points to consider?
 Let’s find out.

 #1.
 Marketplace vs. Own e-Store

 If you choose to join a marketplace, you’ll have an easy start as everything is already set up for you.
 You don’t even have to worry about bringing traffic (customers) to your store.
 Just pay your monthly fee, pick up a product and go selling.
 Sounds appealing, right?
 What’s the trick then?
 Firstly, your store will be much similar to your competitors.
-Unfortunately, you’ll have a little chance to improve your business identity.
-Secondly, you have to work hard on customers’ acquisition as visitors understand that they deal with marketplace comprised of various sellers.
-For instance, in 2015, Amazon reported that they had over 2 million third-party sellers on their marketplace.
+Unfortunately, you’ll have little chance to improve your business identity.
+Secondly, you have to work hard on customers acquisition as visitors understand that they deal with a marketplace comprised of various sellers.
+For instance, in 2015, Amazon reported that it had over 2 million third-party sellers on its marketplace.
 As numbers speak loud and clear, the competition is more than huge.